rubina23/l2-b3-assignment7/QUESTIONS.md

 ### 1. What is PostgreSQL?

 PostgreSQL is an open-source, relational database management system (RDBMS) known for its robustness, flexibility, and standards compliance.
-It supports advanced SQL features, complex queries, concurrency, and is designed to handle a wide variety of workloads.
+It supports advanced SQL features, complex queries, and is designed to handle a wide variety of workloads.

 ### 2. What is the purpose of a database schema in PostgreSQL?